Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

 \end{sciabstract}

 Nature masters the complex problem of locomotion through embodied solutions, harnessing the synergy between the nervous system, body, and environment \cite{brain_has_body}.
 The foundation of animal locomotion lies in the periodic and asymmetric motion of individual limbs \cite{biorobotics_agile_locomotion,how_animals_move} (Fig.~1A).
-Multiple oscillating limbs are typically coordinated through a variety of embodied mechanisms, which are computationally and metabolically inexpensive as they diminish, or even eliminate, the need for sequential individual inputs from a central brain \cite{how_animals_move}.
-For instance, stick insects achieve synchronized walking gaits through both explicit local neural connections and implicit body-environment interactions, avoiding centralized patterning \cite{insect_walking_coupling} (Fig.~1B).
-Sea stars explicitly coordinate their five arms in a decentralized fashion through a nerve ring \cite{seastar_nerve_ring} (Fig.~1C).
-Moreover, sea stars occasionally exhibit a fast bouncing gait as an escape response, with their hundreds of tube feet achieving synchronization through implicit mechanical coupling with the external substrate \cite{seastar_heydari} (Fig.~1C).
+Multiple oscillating limbs are typically coordinated through a variety of embodied couplings, which are computationally and metabolically inexpensive by diminishing or even eliminating the need for sequential individual inputs from a central brain \cite{how_animals_move}.
+These embodied couplings are often implemented through both internal neural connections (i.e., explicitly) and external interactions with the environment (i.e., implicitly).
+For instance, stick insects achieve synchronized walking gaits through both explicit neural connections and implicit body-environment interactions, avoiding centralized patterning \cite{insect_walking_coupling}.
+Sea stars explicitly coordinate their five arms in a decentralized fashion through a nerve ring \cite{seastar_nerve_ring} and occasionally exhibit a fast bouncing gait as an escape response, with their hundreds of tube feet achieving synchronization through implicit mechanical coupling with the external substrate \cite{seastar_heydari} (Fig.~1A).

-Inspired by nature, robots can delegate the locomotion task to their bodies \cite{embodiment_robotics}, thus minimizing energy and time costs associated with a central computer.
-For instance, by harnessing the dynamics of the body, rigid robots based on passive-dynamic walkers reduce, but do not eliminate, the amount of control required for locomotion \cite{passive_dynamic_walkers}.
-Without processors, soft robots based on twisting liquid crystal elastomers \cite{twisting_LCE} and elasto-active structures \cite{bucklebots} leverage body-environment interactions to move forward and harness shape reconfiguration to avoid obstacles autonomously.
+Inspired by nature, robots can delegate the locomotion task to their bodies \cite{embodiment_robotics, leon}, thus minimizing energy and time costs associated with a central computer.
+For instance, by harnessing the dynamics of the body, rigid robots based on passive-dynamic walkers \cite{passive_dynamic_walkers} and synergy-based quadrupeds \cite{stella_paws} reduce, but do not eliminate, the amount of control required for locomotion.
+Without processors, soft robots based on twisting liquid crystal elastomers \cite{twisting_LCE} and elasto-active structures \cite{bucklebots} harness shape reconfiguration to avoid obstacles autonomously.
 However, due to the lack of limbs, their applicability is limited to specific tasks and environments \cite{legged_robots_book}, in contrast to the wide spectrum of robust behaviors typical of animals, which is often enabled by interactions between multiple self-oscillators \cite{salamander_robot}.